eborghi10/my_ROS_mobile_robot/robot_description/meshes/README.md

 **CONVERT TO COLLADA**

-- File → Import → Collada
+- File → Import → Collada (.dae)

+- Pull out the right-tab in blender (look for a plus sign near the upper right of the render window).
+Under the Dimensions section of this tab, divide the x,y,z components by 1000.